langleyfoxall/technologies/general/open-source.md

 ## Creating Open Source Projects

-When creating open source software, we're aware that these projects can be used in systems that other developers build & rely on, because of this, we have rigid requirements for our oss which prevent breaking changes from being introduced into stable versions of the public projects we release.
+When creating open source software, we're aware that these projects can be used in systems that other developers build & rely on, because of this, we have rigid requirements for our OSS which help mitigate breaking changes from being introduced into stable versions of the public projects we release.

 When a project reaches `v1.0.0` we have the following safe guards in place: